Table of Contents

 - Your creditor protection starts.

 Filing for bankruptcy in Canada involves some short and long term effects.
-Remolino and Associates can help you see beyond your debt.
+A Licensed Insolvency Trustee at Remolino and Associates can help you see beyond your debt.

 We offer you a FREE, NO obligation, professional consultation with a certified Licensed Insolvency Trustee to help you decide whether bankruptcy is the right financial option for your situation.